open-telemetry/opentelemetry-dotnet/docs/trace/extending-the-sdk/README.md

    `AddInstrumentation` method, and `AddSource` to enable its ActivitySource for the provider.
-An example instrumentation using this approach is [StackExchangeRedis instrumentation](../../../../src/OpenTelemetry.Instrumentation.StackExchangeRedis/TracerProviderBuilderExtensions.cs)
+An example instrumentation using this approach is [StackExchangeRedis instrumentation](../../../src/OpenTelemetry.Instrumentation.StackExchangeRedis/TracerProviderBuilderExtensions.cs)

 2. If the instrumentation library does not requires any state management tied to that of `TracerProvider`, then providing `TracerProviderBuilder` extension method is optional.
 If provided, then it must call `AddSource` to enable its ActivitySource for the provider.
-3. If instrumentation library does not require state management, and is not providing extension method, then the name of the ActivitySource used the instrumented library must be documented so that end users can enable it using `AddSource` API.
+3. If instrumentation library does not require state management, and is not providing extension method, then the name of the ActivitySource used by the instrumented library must be documented so that end users can enable it using `AddSource` API.